-Excelerate, L.P. (the "Partnership" or "Excelerate"), which operates under the name a.k.a. ("a.k.a.
+Excelerate, L.P. (referred to below as the "Partnership" or "Excelerate"), which operates under the name a.k.a. (referred to below as "a.k.a.
 Brands" or "a.k.a."), is an online fashion retailer focused on acquiring and accelerating the growth of next-generation, digitally native fashion brands targeting Gen Z and Millennial customers.